NVIDIA/gbm-bench/README.md

 http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html
 (ETL instructions to come)

-## MS LTR
-Microsoft's Learning to Rate query-url dataset.
-Download the 'MSLR-WEB10K.zip' from the following link: https://www.microsoft.com/en-us/research/project/mslr.
-Save this into a directory named 'msltr'.

 # Benchmarking
 This section assumes that one has elevated permissions on the system where this docker image will be run for benchmarking!
 In case this is not true, update